 The State of Error Handling.

 In the framework’s ‘StateView’ (Class StateMVC) there’s an error handler.
-There can be a lot of Controllers assigned to it and any one of them can cause an error.
+There can be a lot of Controllers assigned to it and anyone of them could cause an error.
 Therefore, there is an error handler at ‘State Level’ that a developer is invited to use to least try to handle things when something goes wrong.
 It’s the last function in the class, and you’re encouraged to override the onError() function to ‘catch’ any unexpected errors.

-In a organization, maybe you’ve been assigned the ‘State Level’ stuff and you’re working in the class that extends the class, StateMVC.
+In an organization, maybe you’ve been assigned the ‘State Level’ stuff and you’re working in the class that extends the class, StateMVC.
 You’ll have other developers add in their Controllers to your State object to perform their independent operations.
-You have a means to ensure your State object will stay up if one of those Controllers cause an error.
-Note, this demonstrates how ‘modular’ programming is one of the benefits to using design patterns.
+You have the means to ensure your State object will stay up if one of those Controllers causes an error.
+Note, this demonstrates how ‘modular’ programming is one of the benefits of using design patterns.

 It’s Your Responsibility.
 Handle it!